Arms trafficking: Liberia and Sierra Leone conflicts

-The civil war in Sierra Leone lasted from 1991–2002, and left 75,000 people dead.
+The civil war in Sierra Leone lasted from 1991 to 2002, and left 75,000 people dead.
 Gunrunning played a significant role in this conflict.
 Weapons of all sorts were shipped to all sides in both Sierra Leone, and Liberia from abroad.
 These included small arms, such as, pistols, assault rifles, grenades, Claymores, knives, machetes, etc. Larger weapons such as missiles, light machine guns, mortars, anti-tank missiles, tanks, and planes were also used.
 During this time a civil war was occurring in nearby Liberia.
 The Liberian Civil Wars took place from 1989 through 1997.
 The war was between the existing government and the National Patriotic Front.
 Leader of the National Patriotic Front of Liberia, Charles Taylor, helped to create the Revolutionary United Front (RUF) in Sierra Leone.
 Taylor was the recipient of thousands of illegally trafficked arms from eastern Europe (mostly Ukraine).
 Taylor then sold some of these weapons to the RUF in exchange for diamonds.
-President of Burkina Faso, Blaise Compaore, “directly facilitated Liberia’s arms-for-diamonds trade” with Liberia and Sierra Leone.
+President of Burkina Faso, Blaise Compaore, "directly facilitated Liberia's arms-for-diamonds trade" with Liberia and Sierra Leone.
 Compaore would give guns to Taylor, who would then sell them to the RUF in exchange for diamonds.
 These blood diamonds would then be sold back to Compaore for more guns.
 The cyclical exchange allowed Compaore the ability to deny directly sending arms to Sierra Leone.

 The Liberian government received arms through an elaborate front company in Guinea.
 The arms were intended to be shipped (legally) from Uganda to Slovakia.
-However, the arms were diverted to Guinea as a part of “an elaborate bait and switch.”
-Additionally the British government “encouraged Sandline International, a private security firm and non state entity, to supply arms and ammunitions to the loyal forces of the exiled government of President Kabbah.”
+However, the arms were diverted to Guinea as a part of "an elaborate bait and switch".
+Additionally the British government "encouraged Sandline International, a private security firm and non state entity, to supply arms and ammunitions to the loyal forces of the exiled government of President Kabbah."
 Sandline proceeded 35 tons of arms from Bulgaria, to Kabbah's forces.